show_page.php1 : rm05b.jpg

 HISTORY: This monkey had a poor appetite for several months.

-HISTOPATHOLOGIC DESCRIPTION: Colon with mesocolon and mesocolonic lymph node: Transmurally disrupting and markedly expanding the colon wall up to 12 mm, primarily affecting the tunica adventitia, tunica muscularis, and submucosa, and extending into the mesocolon are multiple, unencapsulated, infiltrative islands of tortuous, variably ectatic endometrial glands surrounded by abundant, densely cellular endometrial stroma.
-Endometrial glands are lined by simple to pseudostratified columnar, ciliated epithelial cells with a moderate amount of clear to pale eosinophilic cytoplasm and prominent basilar vacuolation.
-Nuclei are anti-basilar and oval with finely stippled chromatin and frequently exhibit nuclear regimentation.
+HISTOPATHOLOGIC DESCRIPTION: Colon with mesocolon and mesocolonic lymph node: Markedly expanding the colonic muscularis layers up to 12 mm, primarily affecting the tunica adventitia, tunica muscularis, and submucosa, and extending into the mesocolon are multifocal, unencapsulated, infiltrative islands of tortuous, variably ectatic endometrial glands surrounded by abundant, densely cellular endometrial stroma.
+Endometrial glands are lined by simple to pseudostratified columnar, ciliated epithelium with a moderate amount of pale eosinophilic cytoplasm and prominent basilar vacuolation.
+Nuclei are oval with finely stippled chromatin and exhibit regular palisading.
 Endometrial glands rarely contain moderate numbers of macrophages, neutrophils, erythrocytes, and cellular debris.
 The endometrial stroma is composed of spindle cells with indistinct cell borders, scant eosinophilic, fibrillar cytoplasm, and an oval to elongate nucleus with finely stippled chromatin.
-Endometrial stroma within the mesocolonic adipose tissue surrounds a focus of hemorrhage, degenerate neutrophils, and necrotic debris bound by haphazardly arranged reactive fibroblasts and collagen.
+Endometrial stroma within the mesocolonic adipose tissue surrounds a focus of hemorrhage, polymerized fibrin, degenerate neutrophils, and necrotic debris bound by haphazardly arranged reactive fibroblasts and collagen.
 The mesocolonic lymph node contains increased histiocytes within the paracortical and medullary sinuses, which often demonstrate erythrophagocytosis (draining hemorrhage).

 MORPHOLOGIC DIAGNOSIS: Colon and mesocolon: Endometriosis, rhesus macaque (Macaca mulatta), nonhuman primate.